robinfoe/ocp-ha-homework/lab/roles/openshift-applier/README.md

   content:
   - name: <definition_name>
     template: <template_source>
-    action: <apply|create> # Optional: Defaults to 'apply'
+    template_action: <apply|create> # Optional: Defaults to 'apply'
-    params: <params_file_source> # Optional if template has all default values for required fields
-    params_from_vars: <params_dictionary_variable> # Optional: Use to supply additional run-time params or override params from file
+    params: <params_file_source>
     namespace: <target_openshift_namespace>
 ```

 You have the choice of sourcing a `file` or a `template`.
 The `file` definition expects that the sourced file has all definitions set and will NOT accept any parameters (i.e.: static content).
-The `template` definition can be paired with a `params` file and/or params supplied through a dictionary variable `params_from_vars` which will be passed into the template.
-Note that if a template supply all default values, it can be processed without `params` or `params_from_vars` set.
+The `template` definition expects a `params` file to be sourced along with it which will be passed into the template.

-**_TIP:_** Both `file` and `template` choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable).
+**_TIP:_** Both choices give you the option of defining target namespaces in the template manually, or adding the `namespace` variable alongside the template and params (where applicable)

 The `tags` definition is a list of tags that will be processed if the `filter_tags` variable/fact is supplied.
 See [Filtering content based on tags](README.md#filtering-content-based-on-tags) below for more details.